camunda/camunda-docs/docs/components/modeler/forms/configuration/forms-config-templating-syntax.md

 {{/loop}}
 ```

-In the above example, if we were not surrounding our parent accessor with underscores, we would be accessing the parent property of our node, which is not what we're looking for.

-The same applies for the `this` accessor.
+In the example above, if you are not surrounding the parent accessor with underscores, you access the parent property of the node, which is not what we're looking for.
+This also applies to the `this` accessor.